 Voices is working with the Department of Early Care and Learning to revise their quality standards to improve nutrition, physical activity and social-emotional learning.

 Educating policymakers on Childcare and Parent Services expansion

 Voices is working to expand funding for the CAPS program.
-Only 11% of eligible low-income families receive Federal Subsidies to pay for childcare because Georgia’s appropriation to match the federal funds is low.
+As of September 2018, parent fees were significantly reduced, not to exceed 7% of family income.
 By increasing Georgia’s match, we can make quality child care affordable for more families.

 In 2017, Voices, Georgia Organics, Quality Care for Children (QCC), the Common Market, and Little Ones Learning Center received funding from the W. K. Kellogg Foundation to design and build a “Farm to Early Care and Education (ECE)” program that could be replicated across our state.
 Together, we are working to increase access to healthy, locally-grown foods and opportunities for good nutrition and physical activity in ECE settings.

 Farm to ECE can increase fruit and vegetable consumption, healthy food consumption at home, willingness to try new foods, and support motor skills, life skills, social skills, and self-esteem, and physical activity.